RickRomig/FnLoC/README.md

 ### Compiling from source:
 1. On a Linux system, be sure GCC, binutils, glibc, and build-essentials are installed.
-2. Compile the code using the Makefile: (recommended)
+2. Compile the code using the Makefile (recommended).
 ```
 make Makefile
 ```